conoromahony/soccer_lineup/README.md

    Indicates how to handle URLs for the "team" application.

  - **team/views.py**
-   Specifies the logic of the team application.
-Each view receives an HTTP request, processes it, and returns a response.
+   Specifies the logic of the "team" application.
+Each view receives an HTTP request, processes it, and returns a response (using the templates).

  - **team/static/**
    The folder that stores the "static" items for this project.
 Static items include images and CSS files.